mpalmer/brown/README.md

       end

       every(6) do
-        # Acquiring a single lock, even if it is later in the
+        # Acquiring a single lock, even a different one, is fine
-        # list, is fine
         bar do |b|
           b.baznicate(b)
         end